Mark J. Berkowitz

 Sexual harassment involves unlawful discrimination based upon gender.
 Such claims may be based either on a “hostile work environment,” or upon the forcible exchange of sexual favors on a “quid pro quo” basis.
 Filing proper claims on these issues and the conduct of any subsequent investigation are critical issues.
-Under either theory of sexual harassment, either “hostile environment,” or “quid pro quo,” the Law Firm of Mark J. Berkowitz, P.A. can provide effective legal and practical strategies for dealing with these gender based employment discrimination issues.
+Under either theory of sexual harassment, either “hostile environment,” or “quid pro quo,” the Law Firm of Mark J. Berkowitz, P.A. in Fort Lauderdale can provide effective legal and practical strategies for dealing with these gender based employment discrimination issues.

 Sexual harassment laws help define the nature of the relationship between employer and employee.
 A Fort Lauderdale sexual harassment attorney may define sexual harassment as unwelcome sexual advances or unwelcome conduct or acts of a sexual nature that occur in the workplace.
 However, what exactly constitutes sexual harassment depends on the facts and circumstances of each case.